sheshagiri018-sys/F1/README.md

 After building multiple portfolio versions and experimenting with different themes, I wanted to create a project that truly represented:

-🏎️ Passion for Engineering
+🏎️ Passion for Engineering.

-⚡ Continuous Improvement
+⚡ Continuous Improvement.

 🚀 High Performance